Council for the Advancement of Nursing Scholarship (CANS)

 The purpose of the Council for the Advancement of Nursing Scholarship (CANS) is to communicate and advance nursing scholarship activities and opportunities to faculty, students, and our GUMC partners.

-CANS is pleased to announce the Spring Research Seminar Series that will give faculty the opportunity to present an overview of their program of research and data from one of their studies in an hour long format with time for questions.
+CANS is pleased to invite you to the Research Seminar Series that will give faculty the opportunity to present an overview of their program of research and data from one of their studies in an hour long format with time for questions.

 Presentations will serve to allow faculty research topic areas and expertise to be shared widely within the School of Nursing, and also to provide opportunities for faculty research collaboration.
 All seminars are being held by Zoom from 4:00p.m. to 5:00 p.m.
 ET.